 9. Ajmer: The Spiritual Retreat

 Let’s talk about Ajmer – it’s cocooned by the mighty Aravalli ranges and boasts a rich tapestry of history and culture.
 Nestled close to Pushkar (12km), a significant Hindu pilgrimage hub, it’s also home to the revered shrine of Khwaja Moinuddin Chishti.
-This unique blend makes Ajmer a pilgrimage destination that warmly welcomes both Hindus and Muslims.
+This unique blend makes Ajmer a pilgrimage destination and among the best places to visit in Rajasthan that warmly welcomes both Hindus and Muslims.

 Ajmer Recommended for: